edcompton/robots/README.md

 My plan was to get a working version using the sample inputs first before worrying about the variations of input or output.
 Having sorted this problem, I then focused on formatting the output correctly, then refactoring my code to be more modular.
 Once I had a version working via command entry all on a single line, I then refactored my code to allow for multi-line input into the terminal.
 This enabled me to massively simplify and refactor my code.

 My final structure is based around functional programming principles with a global attributes object, used to store references of robot coordinates and final positions.
+Total exercise t

 ## Instructions Interpretation